-"Morning rounds" are offered every day except when there are scheduling conflicts (e.g., meetings, lectures).
+These rounds are offered every day except when there are scheduling conflicts (e.g. meetings, lectures).
 With little exception, all Imaging Faculty and residents attend these rounds whether scheduled on or off clinics.
 On Monday, Tuesday, Wednesday, and Friday, the intent of these rounds is to review the over-night cases, to showcase and discuss select cases from the previous day, and to discuss special procedures to be performed that day.
 The rounds are directed toward optimizing patient care and resident learning.
 Residents are expected to professionally present cases focusing on the imaging signs and how that affects patient management.
 Residents should prepare for rounds by reviewing relevant clinical data (including test results) and pertinent literature.
 Residents are expected to answer impromptu questions asked by Faculty or other residents.
 On Thursday, morning rounds are dedicated to resident learning through Known Case Conference or Journal Club.

-As part of board-examination preparation, KCC is offered every other Monday and is attended by all the imaging residents and faculty.
+As part of board-examination preparation, KCC is offered every other week and is attended by all the imaging residents and faculty.
 In KCC the faculty selects cases that the resident has never seen, and where the diagnosis/outcome has been unequivocally confirmed.
 These cases are then presented to the residents as unknowns.
 These conferences may take different forms (e.g., film, digital, PowerPoint Presentation, slides, quizzes) but are designed to test the progress of the resident's pattern recognition and medical decision-making skills.
 The resident receives immediate feedback from the faculty.

 • Determine if the manuscript will alter how the resident performs medicine